You are not alone on this journey.

 We are proud of our robust family program, created to include our patients' loved ones during treatment and beyond.
 Family involvement is one of the essential components of a healthy long-term recovery.
 Because of this, we provide these programs at no charge.

-Learn More About Addiction Treatment in Marne, Michigan, at Sanford Behavioral Health
+Learn More About Addiction Treatment in Marne, Michigan (12 minutes from Grand Rapids) at Sanford Behavioral Health

 Finding an addiction treatment program suitable for you can be daunting, but we strive to make the process as seamless and stress-free as possible at Sanford Behavioral Health.
 If you or a loved one are seeking a recovery program in Marne, Michigan, contact us at 616.202.3326 to learn more about our detox center and how we can help individuals begin their journey toward recovery.